 Many unlawful non-citizens in USA are in the news for committing serious crimes, which is to be expected from any population group of that size.
 Virtually all the 12 million are good people like everyone else in the broader community, but some will be murderers, gangsters, drug dealers etc. Rather than blame all unlawful non-citizens and tar them with the same brush, the government has to resolve the status of everyone.

-Combining Australia’s two past visa programs, there will be a cut-off date of entry to remove an incentive for new arrivals; they must apply for the visa by a realistic deadline; pay an application fee of $10,000 per family; the main adult applicant must pass an international standard English test; and all applicants must pass the character and health tests.
+Combining Australia’s two past visa programs, there will be a cut-off date of entry to remove an incentive for new arrivals, for example, 1 January 2016; they must apply for the visa by a realistic deadline; pay an application fee of $10,000 per family; the main adult applicant must meet an acceptable level of English; and all applicants must pass the character and health tests.

 Adult applicants under retirement age will not have access to social security for 10 years.